-P4.2 Incentive legislation should be clear, minimize discretion and adopt robust governance safeguards
+P4.2.
+Incentive legislation should be clear, minimize discretion, and have robust governance safeguards

-To limit the risks of abuse and corruption (and foster tax certainty), incentive legislation should provide eligibility criteria that are clear and readily verifiable, spell out sunset provisions, equip the revenue administration with adequate powers, detail any specific anti-abuse provisions that may be needed, make clear the reporting and other obligations on beneficiaries, provide for selfassessment of eligibility so far as possible and, where it is not possible, include a statement of where approval authority lies and provide for a robust appeal process.
+To limit the risks of abuse and corruption, foster tax certainty and ease implementation costs incentive legislation should provide eligibility criteria that are clear and readily verifiable, spell out sunset provisions, equip the revenue administration with adequate powers, detail any specific anti-abuse provisions needed, make clear the reporting and other obligations on beneficiaries, minimize discretion by providing, so far as possible, for self-assessment of entitlement to the incentive (with ex post verification that all conditions have been complied with).

-P4.3 Incentives should be ratified by the law making body or parliament.
+P4.3.
+Incentives should be ratified by the law making body or parliament

-Proving tax incentives through lower rank instruments that are not scrutinized by the law making body, such as executive decrees or contractual agreements, does not provide sufficient transparency in, and accountability for, their granting and operation.
-Parliamentary oversight, or its equivalent, is essential to limiting the risks of poor policy decisions and governance problems, and to holding the executive accountable.
+Enacting tax incentive schemes through lower rank instruments that are not scrutinized by the law making body (such as executive decrees or contractual agreements) does not provide sufficient transparency in, and accountability for, their approval.
+Parliamentary oversight, or its equivalent, is essential to limit the risks of poor policy decisions and governance problems, and to hold the executive accountable.

-P4.4 All incentives should be consolidated in the main body of tax law, and publicized
+P4.4.
+All incentives should be consolidated in the main body of tax law, and publicized

-Providing tax incentives as part of legislation with a wider purpose (such as promoting job creation, investment or tourism) and/or through secondary instruments (such as decrees or contractual agreements) can obscure their existence and extent, compromising oversight, and lead to incoherence and inconsistency in the wider tax system.
-To avoid this, tax incentives should be provided only in tax laws and, whatever the instrument by which they are provided, information on their existence and conditions should be readily available to the public.
+Providing tax incentives as part of legislation with a wider purpose (such as promoting job creation, investment, or tourism) and/or through lower rank instruments can obscure their existence and extent, compromising oversight, and lead to incoherence and inconsistency in the wider tax system.
+To avoid this, tax incentives should be provided only in tax laws.
+Whatever the instrument by which they are provided, information on their existence and conditions should be readily available to the public.